Reading Your Bible and Journaling

 Next, take a minute and ask the Father what He wants to say to you out of His Word today.
 Sometimes you might pray and then go back and re-read the passage again.

 Finally, write out what you feel the Father is saying to you, addressing it directly to yourself.
-We like to say, "give expression to your impression".
-You may never hear an audible voice, it will be the gentle whispers of the Spirit that you could easily dismiss.
+We like to say, “give expression to your impression.”
+You may never hear an audible voice.
+It might be the gentle whispers of the Spirit that you could easily dismiss.

 He is always encouraging.
-The Holy Spirit is called "the encourager" in the Bible because it is what He loves to do.
+The Holy Spirit is called “the encourager” in the Bible because it is what He loves to do.
 Even when we are in our worst places in life, He doesn't criticize us, but gently points us in the right direction.
-Sometimes one of the most helpful things to realize is that if you're hearing something that is so good you know you would never normally think it yourself, it's probably Him.
+Sometimes, one of the most helpful things to realize is that if you hear something so good you know you would never normally think it yourself, it's probably Him.